SaranyaPandiaraj/Web-Challenge/README.md

 ## Folder Structure

 1) Css --> Contains the Css files, svg, images.
-2) Output City Data --> Has the City Source Data
+2) Output City Data --> It Has the City Source Data
 3) Plotted Figures --> It has all the visualizations.
+4) Media Queries --> It has the Media Responsive snapshots.